c3d/xl/doc/HANDBOOK_2-evaluation.md

 circumference Radius:real is 2 * pi * Radius
 ```

-The first and last line are each representing a definition of `pi` and
+The first and last line are representing a definition of `pi` and
 `circumference Radius:real` respectively.
 The second line is made of one
 statement that computes `circumference 5.3`.
-There are two
+There are two definitions,
-definitions, one statement and no type declaration in this code.
+one statement and no type declaration in this code.

 Note that there is a type declaration of `Radius` in the definition on
-the last line, but that type declaration it is _local_ to the
+the last line, but that type declaration is _local_ to the
 definition, and consequently not part of the declarations in the
 top-level sequence.

 A name like `Radius` is called a _formal parameter_, or simply
 _parameter_.
 Each parameter will receive its value from an _argument_
-during the evaluation, for example `5.3` while evaluating the
+during the evaluation.
+For example the `Radius` parameter will be
-statement on the second line.
+_bound_ to argument`5.3` while evaluating the statement on the second line.

 The _result_ of executing any XL code is the value of its last
 statement.
 In that case the result of executing the code will be the